By Suausi Vienna Richards - email@example.com

 Prime Minister Jacinda Ardern and Labour Party President Nigel Haworth fronted for media this afternoon after announcing its suspension of all Labour Party's youth wing events.

-“We need to take the time to properly review issues around how best to create the safest possible environment at all our events," says the Labour Party President.
+“We need to take the time to properly review issues around how best to create the safest possible environment at all our events," says Mr Haworth.

 “A comprehensive external review will be undertaken by a respected independent person shortly working alongside the Sexual Abuse Prevention Network.
 This will review our policies and procedures in relation to these events including those by Labour’s sector groups, and also Waihi."

 Labour is also banning alcohol from all Young Labour events and says they will ensure that a senior member of the Labour party will be present at any youth wing events.